 Alarm and trip values for installed pumps should be based on the actual measurements (N) taken on the pump in a fully commissioned (new) condition.
 Measuring vibration at regular intervals and recording will help to track any deterioration in pump or operating conditions.
+Measurements shall be taken at the pump/motor interface.

-5.7.6.1 Typical allowable field vibration values for vertical turbines- sump or wet pit types
+5.7.7.1 Typical allowable field vibration values for vertical turbines- sump or wet pit types